RyMonrose/hypixel-minion-calculator/README.md

 - The item might not be available on the Bazaar
 - Check the browser console (F12) for detailed error messages
 - Some items may need to be looked up by their exact product ID

+### Recipe Data
+**Important**: Minion recipe data is currently stored locally because:
+- **No official Hypixel API** provides minion crafting recipes
+- Community APIs don't reliably provide complete recipe data
+- Recipes may change with game updates

+The application attempts to fetch recipe data from available sources but falls back to local data.
+If you notice incorrect recipe amounts:
+1. Verify the correct amounts in-game or on the [Hypixel Wiki](https://wiki.hypixel.net/Minions)
+2. See `DATA_CORRECTIONS.md` for instructions on updating recipes
+3. Consider contributing corrections to help improve accuracy

 ## File Structure